trisulnsm/dinodoc/trisuldocs/docs/ug/caps/packetstorage.md

 This will match ports 161,162,53 only if the IP protocol is 17 (UDP).

-### Example 3 : Store only the first 10MB of web flows
+### Example 3 : Store Only the First 10MB of Web Flows

 The `FLOWCAP..` directives are a very powerful feature of Trisul.
 They allow you to store the first few bytes of large flows.
 This